 In my defense, gratitude is seldom seen in the young.
-Your body was capable of so many amazing things when you were young.
-You knew it.
+Your youthful body was capable of so many amazing things, and you knew it.
 You felt it.
 You didn’t calculate, you just went.
 Oftentimes without consequence.
-But you couldn’t appreciate the beauty in that back then.
+But you couldn’t appreciate the beauty in it back then.
 It’s the aches and ouches over time that taught you the meaning of gratitude.

 “Without winter, spring wouldn’t seem so pleasant.”

 They say the only people who don’t pray for good health are the healthy.
 Think about that.
 Are you ever as grateful for your health as the day after having the flu?
 Only when you’ve been hurt can you can truly appreciate being healthy.
 When you’ve been clumsy, you can truly appreciate skill.
 When you’ve experienced discomfort and pain and strife, you can learn to appreciate life.